Top 10 Best Body Glitter Products: Compare, Buy & Save

 - Glitter load isn’t very dense

-Find more Unicorn Snot Glitter Gel for Body and Face information and reviews here.
+Find more Unicorn Snot Glitter Gel Set of Five information and reviews here.

 2. Graftobian GlitterGlam Liquid Skin Sparkle

 The GlitterGlam Liquid Skin Sparkle is a much smaller product, but the glitter is significantly more dense compared to the Unicorn Snot.
 If you went over a section of your skin twice with this stuff, it would nearly be opaque.
 The tint of the gel is also more noticeable so there’s a much bigger difference between all the colors.
 This has the consistency of a thin hair gel or glitter glue and is safe for body, face, eyelids, lips, and hair.
 It dries fairly quickly and has really good staying power as long as it doesn’t get too wet since the gel is water-based, which you’ll be very thankful for when it’s time to wash it off.
 It dries fairly stiff like hair gel, so keep that in mind when putting in your hair.

 The bottle comes with a built in applicator brush sort, like in a nail polish bottle, which I love because you don’t even have to get glitter on your fingers if you don’t want to.
 It makes applying the glitter to specific areas much more controled.
 GlitterGlam comes in 12 colors so you’ve got a ton of variety including Electric Jade, Opal Flash, Coral Fire, and Violicious which looks straight up holographic.

 Price: $9.99